Mastech Digital (NYSEAMERICAN:MHH) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Mastech Digital (NYSEAMERICAN:MHH – Free Report) in a report issued on Friday morning.
-The brokerage issued a buy rating on the stock.
+StockNews.com assumed coverage on shares of Mastech Digital (NYSEAMERICAN:MHH – Free Report) in a research report released on Thursday morning.
+The firm issued a buy rating on the stock.

 About Mastech Digital